 Recommended reading: 10 Best Local SEO Tools to Improve Your Local Search Rankings

 5. Who was your previous SEO agency/consultant?

 Knowing who was managing their SEO may give you insights into the work that has been done so far and the challenges that you’ll be facing in the future.

 6. What is your level of understanding when it comes to SEO?

 Knowing how much your client knows about SEO will allow you to communicate with them more effectively.

-Not all of them will know the importance of elements such as domain authority, robots.txt file, and canonical URLs.
+Not all of them will know the importance of SEO concepts such as keyword research, backlinks, competitor analysis, robots.txt file, and so on.
 As such, it’s important to gauge their understanding of SEO so they know the difficulty that the project involves.

 7. Who are your main competitors?